When was the last time you thought about—or revisited—your organization’s fire safety and evacuation plan?

 Printers, copiers, computers, and other electrical office equipment should be kept away from water and heating sources to avoid electrical shocks and overheating.

-While common fire prevention and safety devices include smoke alarms and carbon monoxide detectors, commercial businesses should also consider fire alarm systems, fire extinguishers, and sprinkler systems.
+While common fire prevention and safety devices include smoke alarms and carbon monoxide detectors, commercial businesses must also have fire alarm systems, fire extinguishers, and sprinkler systems.

 5. Establish Fire Safety Rules Within Kitchens